"Hitting the road in your RV and the RV lifestyle can be one of the most economical ways to travel"

 When you need to refill on groceries avoid supermarkets and convenience stores where prices are at a premium.
 Instead, look for local discount and dollar stores and roadside fruit and vegetable stands -- depending on the season.
 You might not save much money there, but there’s nothing better than freshly picked produce.

 Keep an eye open for discount outlets in the area.
 And stop at flea markets and yard sales where you might find a one-of-a-kind treasure.
-Not only do these unconventional choices offer the opportunity to find unusual items, it’s a great way to get to know the local neighborhoods and people.
+Not only do these unconventional choices offer the opportunity to find unusual items, but it’s also a wonderful way to get to know the local neighborhoods and people.

 Tip: Keep your birthday and holiday gift list handy – you might spot the perfect knickknack for a family member at someone’s yard sale!